Behind-the-Scenes Advice You Need to Know From a Labor Nurse

 Labor and Birth Education and Preparation Is Vital for a Positive Birthing Experience

 I can't stress enough, the importance of prenatal education.
-This education should include a labor and birth class, as well as a tour of the hospital where you plan to deliver so you are familiar with the environment.
+Education should include a labor and birth class, as well as a tour of the hospital where you plan to deliver so you're familiar with that specific environment.
 Nurses are more than happy to educate you and answer questions, but if you have the bare-bones basics beforehand, I promise, your experience will go off without a hitch.

-If you are skipping the classes and consulting the University of Google, add the words "evidence-based" or "peer-reviewed" in your search for articles and information to ensure you are reading the most current and accurate data to date.
-There are many books on labor and birth, but this is the one I recommend reading: , which was published in 2018 by a board-certified obstetrician and includes alternate outcomes that are important for every pregnant woman to know.
+If you're skipping the classes and consulting the University of Google, add the words "evidence-based" or "peer-reviewed" in your search for articles and information to ensure you're reading the most current and accurate data to date.
+There're many books on labor and birth, but this is the one I recommend reading: .
+It was published in 2018 by a board-certified obstetrician and includes alternate outcomes important for every pregnant woman to know.
 Natural Labor and Birth: An Evidence-Based Guide to the Natural Birth Plan

-17 Things I Wish Every Pregnant Woman Knew Before Coming to the Hospital
+17 Things Nurses Wish Every Pregnant Woman Knew Before Coming to the Hospital

 1. We Have Your Back

-Your labor nurse is watching you and your baby's responses to labor like a hawk and is highly skilled in knowing how much blood is too much, how far your vital signs can be stressed, when it's really time for pain medication, and when the baby is about to be born.
+Your labor nurse is watching you and your baby's responses to labor like a hawk and is highly skilled in knowing how much blood is too much, how far your vital signs can be stressed when it's really time for pain medication, and when the baby is about to be born.
 Your nurse will recognize concerning changes in your baby's heartbeat and your vital signs in a hot second and will promptly notify your doctor.
-We are your doctor's lifeline between the two of you, because rarely are they present in the hospital during your labor.
+We're your doctor's lifeline between the two of you because rarely are they present in the hospital during your labor.

-We will fluff your pillows, change your amniotic-soaked under-pads, and bring you toaster-warm blankets when you are shivering (not because you are cold, but because your body is responding to the stress).
-We will bring you a never-ending supply of ice chips and popsicles, keep your bladder emptied when you are numb after your epidural, and put you into positions that make you wonder if we've lost our minds.
+We'll fluff your pillows, change your amniotic-soaked under-pads, and bring you toaster-warm blankets when you're shivering (not because you're cold, but because your body is responding to the stress).
+We'll bring an endless supply of ice chips and popsicles, keep your bladder emptied when you're numb after your epidural, and put you into positions that make you think we've lost our minds.

-We will do all these things for you without batting an eye, but we want you to do your part, too.
-What is that, you ask?
-We want you to educate yourself and to not rely on everything you read on the internet, what your mother told you about her experiences, or how awful your friend's birthing stories are.
+We'll do all these things for you without batting an eye, but we want you to do your part, too.
+What's that, you ask?
+We want you to educate yourself and not rely on everything you read on the internet, what your mother told you about her experiences, or how awful your friend's birthing stories are.

 At some point in your labor, it's possible to have a slew of doctors and support staff suddenly rush into your room because your nurse called for help and is concerned about something.
-We will keep you informed, so please allow us to do our job and know we are doing our best for you.
+We'll keep you informed, so please allow us to do our job and know we're doing our best for you.

 2. Labor Is Most Definitely Going to Hurt

-Please don't ask if labor is going to hurt.
+Please don't ask if labor's going to hurt.
 It's called "labor", not "fun and games".
-Your contractions will feel like 60-90 seconds of your worst period cramps and the tightest corset you could possibly cinch up, with the peak feeling as if your pelvic organs are exiting your body.
+Your contractions will feel like 60-90 seconds of your worst period cramps and the tightest corset you could cinch up.
+The peak feels like your pelvic organs are exiting your body.
 If your little lovely happens to be facing the wrong direction, you may also expect gnawing lower back pain that doesn't ease up until the baby shifts positions, or you get an epidural.
 Of course, it's not like this the entire time; it builds as you progress.
-When you find you can't walk or talk through the contractions, it's about to get real.
-This is not to scare you, but you need to be mentally prepared so you can practice breathing and relaxation techniques and not be caught off guard.
+When you can't walk or talk through the contractions, it's about to get real.
+This isn't to scare you, but you need to be mentally prepared so you can practice breathing and relaxation techniques and not be caught off guard.

 3. We Cringe When We See a "Birth Plan"

-I know that sounds a bit cynical, but our mission is to get your baby out safely and keep you out of danger.
-When something goes awry, we are going to make sure you take home a baby that isn't going to need lifelong care or worse.
+I know that sounds cynical, but our mission is to get your baby out safely and keep you out of danger.
+When something goes awry, we're going to make sure you take home a baby that isn't going to need lifelong care, or worse.

-There is a tendency to vilify nurses as unnecessary interventionists, though it's really quite the opposite.
-We want to honor your wishes; however, we also know that if you have a rigid birth plan, you will probably see the blinding lights of the O.R. shining down on you.
+There's a tendency to vilify nurses as unnecessary interventionists, though it's really quite the opposite.
+We want to honor your wishes; however, we also know that if you have a rigid birth plan, you'll likely see the blinding lights of the O.R. shining down on you.
 If you make a birth plan, my advice is to call it "birth wishes or preferences".
-I'm being brutally honest when I say that most births do not go according to any "plan".
+I'm being brutally honest when I say most births don't go according to "plan".
 We don't want you to have delusions of grandeur that make you put up a fight when we need to take fast action.
 It's happened more times than I care to count, and during a labor crisis, every second counts.

 That said, we want you to take control of your birthing experience.
 It's awesome to be motivated, educated, and informed, but also prepare for the unexpected with an open mind.
 I don't recommend listing things like "IV or internal monitors only if medically necessary".
-For example, we would never circumcise or vaccinate your baby without your written consent, nor would we use an internal monitor without first explaining.
-If we feel it's needed, we will make sure you understand why.
+For example, we'd never circumcise or vaccinate your baby without your written consent, nor would we use an internal monitor without first explaining.
+If we feel it's needed, we'll make sure you understand why.

-Some ideas for your "birth wishes" that are important are:
+Some ideas for your "birth wishes" that's important are:

-- you want the lights to remain dimmed whenever they are not needed
+- you want the lights to remain dimmed whenever they're not needed

-- you do not want visitors or only want specific people in the room
+- you don't want visitors or only want specific people in the room

-- your partner does not want to cut the cord (because it's generally expected that he or she does)
+- your partner doesn't want to cut the cord (because it's generally expected he or she does)

-- you will refuse a blood transfusion if it is urgently needed
+- you'll refuse a blood transfusion if it's urgently needed

 - you plan to bank your cord blood

-- you do not wish to be offered pain medication unless you request it
+- you don't wish to be offered pain medication unless you request it

 - you wish to keep your placenta